cmeeren/Faqt/README.md

 The automatic subject name (the first part of the assertion message) is correct in most situations, but there are edge cases where it may produce unexpected results:

-* The subject name is incorrect if the assertion chain does not start on a new line or at the start of a lambda (`fun ... ->`).
 * Multi-line strings literals will be concatenated.
 * Lines starting with `//` in multi-line string literals will be removed.
-* Nested `Satisfy`, `AllSatisfy` or other higher-order assertions may give incorrect subject names.
-* Chaining assertions after `AllSatisfy` may give incorrect subject names if the sequence is empty.
-* `SatisfyAny` or similar with multiple assertion chains all on one line containing the same assertion may give incorrect subject names.
-* Assertion chains do not fully complete on a single thread.
-* Subject names will be truncated if they are too long (currently 1000 characters, though that may change without notice), since it is then likely that an aforementioned limitation or a bug is causing Faqt to use too large parts of the source code as the subject name.
+* Subject names will be truncated if they are too long (currently 1000 characters, though that may change without notice), since it is then likely that a limitation or a bug is causing Faqt to use too large parts of the source code as the subject name.
+* The subject name may be incorrect under the following conditions:
+  * Assertion chains not starting on a new line or at the start of a lambda (`fun ... ->`)
+  * Nested `Satisfy`, `AllSatisfy` or other higher-order assertions
+  * `SatisfyAny` or similar with multiple assertion chains all on the same line containing the same assertion
+  * Assertion chains not fully completing on a single thread
+  * Situations where assertions are not invoked in source order, such as for assertions chained after `AllSatisfy` if the sequence is empty

-If you have encountered a case not listed above, please raise an issue.
+If you have encountered a case not covered above, please raise an issue.
 If I can't or won't fix it, I can at the very least document it as a known limitation.

 These limitations are due to the implementation of automatic subject names.
 It is based on clever use of caller info